sammuthaiga/Phase-1-project/README.md

 Danret is a platform designed to sort out the problem of E-Commerce.
 Danret offers the user the best experience when it comes to matters buying and selling.
+<p>Users can access Danret from all devices available from any location at any time.</p>

 ### At Danret a user can be able to:
 <ul>